gbroques/ose-3d-printer-workbench/CONTRIBUTING.md

 If the implementation is easy to explain, it may be a good idea.
 Namespaces are one honking great idea -- let's do more of those!
 ```

+## Upgrading OSE Workbench Platform
+There's three references to the version of `ose-workbench-platform` that this workbench depends on.

+When updating this version, ensure you update **ALL** references.

+1. Inside `.travis.yml`:

+>     - docker build -t ose-workbench-platform https://github.com/gbroques/ose-workbench-platform.git#<version>:osewb

+2. Inside `docs/requirements.txt`:

+>     ose-workbench-platform==<version>

+3. Under [Pre-Requisites](#pre-requisites) in this document:

+>     pip install ose-workbench-platform==<version>